BEXIS2/Documents/Docs/Configuration.md

 ### File Analyze

-The more rows are analyzed, the more accurate the data type detection is.
+The more rows that are analyzed, the more accurate the data type detection is.
 However, the analysis process will take longer.
 Rows are randomly selected from the file.

 > __Minimum row number__ (_Settings -> Application Settings -> Data Structure_) (default: 100)